 In addition to mixed vegetable dishes, we cannot fail to mention the most attractive "version" of galangal bamboo shoots, which is salad with papaya flowers and pig ears.

-With papaya flowers, take only the flower part, wash it and put it in a pot to boil for about 7-10 minutes, making sure the ingredients are soft enough, not mushy but not too tough.
+With papaya flowers, take only the flower part, wash it and put it in a pot to boil for about 7-10 minutes, making sure the ingredient is soft enough but not too mushy but not too tough.

-Pig ears must also be boiled and then thinly sliced to quickly absorb the spices.
+Pig ears must also be boiled and then thinly sliced to absorb the spices quickly.
 Next, you need to prepare other accompanying ingredients such as lemon or kumquat juice, a few cloves of garlic, lemongrass and galangal bamboo shoots.

-All of these ingredients blend together to create a rich and unique flavor, making the dish both strange and delicious, and most especially, according to the concept of ethnic people in Lao Cai, this dish also prevents many diseases and is very good for human health.
+All of these ingredients blend together to create a rich and unique flavor, making the dish both strange and delicious, and most especially, according to the concept of ethnic people in Lao Cai, this dish can also prevent many diseases and is very good for human health.

 Not only the main dish, bamboo shoots or cardamom sprouts also become famous side dishes of Lao Cai people when soaked with garlic and chili.
 It seems that the sour-spicy-salty-sweet-crispy flavors blend together to make people more passionate and unforgettable.

-So, when each tourist leaves Lao Cai, they still remember the "side" dish that is not "side" to this land at all.
+And then, when every tourist leaves Lao Cai, they still remember the "side" dish that is not "side" to this land at all.

 Delicious dishes from "forest shoots" in the Northwest region of Lao Cai not only show the unique quintessence in the culinary culture of ethnic minorities with high nutritional value but also bring significant economic benefits, even becoming a tree to eliminate hunger and reduce poverty in many localities.